CakeWP/block-options/readme.txt

 ## Media and Text Block Link and Card Layout Option
 Assign custom link to Image on Media and Text Block.
 Add custom, media or attachment link easily.
 You can also set open to new tab, add no follow and/or set link to the whole block.
 Additionally, you can set Media and Text Block to display as card layout with option to set image on top or bottom.
 Integrated perfectly with the toolbar layour selection.

+## Add Link to Cover, Group and Column Blocks
+Assign link to cover, group and column blocks at ease with option to enable link attributes like open to new tab, apply nofollow and/or sponsored rel value.
+Additionally, you can enable the extra option to apply hover animation.

 ## Block Navigator
 Display "Block Navigator" on block that can contain multiple child blocks.
 Available on Columns Block and Group Block.